Igalia/explainers/css/line-clamp/README.md

 Setting the `line-clamp: 3` property on a block element that contains more than three lines of text will cause it to not show any text after the third line and to display an ellipsis at the end of the third line.
 The hidden lines do not count for computing the element's height, and they are hidden regardless of the value of the `overflow` property.
 If the element would normally contain three or fewer lines, then this property would have no effect.

-This property can also be used to clamp based on a given height, rather than on a number of lines.
-When `line-clamp` is set together with a value for `height` or `max-height`, it will clamp the element's contents so that they don't overflow the given height.
-If used together with a number of lines, this will result in clamping by either that many lines or a height, whichever comes earlier.
-But it is possible to clamp only by a height, with `line-clamp: auto`.
+This property can also be used to clamp based on a given height, rather than on a number of lines, by setting `line-clamp: auto` together with a value for `height` or `max-height`.
+This will cause the element's contents to clamp so that the element doesn't overflow.
+It is also possible to clamp based on a height, up to a particular number of lines, with (e.g.)`line-clamp: 3 auto`.

 ### Context

 The `line-clamp` property is part of the CSS Overflow Level 4 specification.
 It is defined as a shorthand of 3 CSS properties:  [`continue`](https://drafts.csswg.org/css-overflow-4/#continue), [`max-lines`](https://drafts.csswg.org/css-overflow-4/#max-lines) and [`block-ellipsis`](https://drafts.csswg.org/css-overflow-4/#block-ellipsis).

+> **Note as of May 2026:** In Chromium's initial implementation, we plan to ship only `line-clamp` without its longhands; and ship the full version when we are more confident that the division of the value space across threse longhands is final in the CSSWG.

 Until April 2025, `line-clamp` was defined in the spec in terms of fragmentation (the mechanism that powers printing web content across multiple pages, as well as multi-column layout), where rather than creating a new page or column after the first one ends, the remaining content is discarded.
 However, this was different enough from the existing implementation of `-webkit-line-clamp` in all browsers, and implementing this new behavior currently does not seem to be possible without significant engineering effort.